DefangLabs/defang-docs/docs/tutorials/configure-environment-variables.md

 ## Step 1 - Go to your `compose.yaml` file
 :::info
-If you are using [Pulumi](/docs/concepts/pulumi) instead of Compose files to define your application, please see [Using Config With Pulumi](/docs/concepts/configuration#using-config-with-pulumi).
+If you are using [Pulumi](/docs/concepts/pulumi) instead of Compose files to define your services, please see [Using Config With Pulumi](/docs/concepts/configuration#using-config-with-pulumi) instead.
 :::

 In your Compose file, you can define a sensitive config variable for your service by leaving it as a **blank or `null` value**.
 Defang will recognize it as a sensitive value.